 Description: ‘Eating bananas on a daily basis offers a number of health benefits.
 Number 3 is amazing and will definitely surprise you!
 Read on to find out how.’

-The H1 Tag: A well optimized page should have only one H1 tag and several h2,h3 tags.
+A well-optimized page should have only one H1 tag and several h2,h3 tags.
 The h1 tag is usually the same as the page title (although it doesn’t have to be exactly the same).

 Then click CTRL-F to open the ‘Find’ box and search for H1. if you see more than two instances of <h1> and </h1> then ask your developer to fix it so that the page has only one H1 tag.